-injuries in a car accident could be at an increased risk of developing delayed jaw pain and dysfunction, according to a Swedish study.
+TMJ is a condition where the jaw locks, making it difficult to speak or chew.
+It is a very painful condition which affects the bone, muscles, ligaments and discs of the jaw.
+People who suffer injuries in a car accident could be at an increased risk of developing delayed jaw pain and dysfunction, according to a Swedish study.
 Researchers found that over one third of those injured in a rear-end accident developed temporal mandibular joint pain (TMJ) when evaluated one year later.
 The study is published in the August 2007 issue of the Journal of the American Dental Association.
 Swedish researchers looked at 60 patients involved in rear- end accidents, which are the most common type of car accident.
 Subjects were checked immediately after the car accident and then again a year later.

 Researchers found that those who suffered whiplash in the car accident were 5 times more likely to develop TMJ pain or discomfort than those in the control group who were not injured.
 After one year, 34% of those initially suffering whiplash had TMJ symptoms, compared with only 7% among the non-injured group.